smarras79/Jexpresso/test/CIdescription.md

            @testset "JEXPRESSO Examples" begin run_example("CompEuler", "thetaTracers") end with
            @testset "JEXPRESSO Examples" begin run_example("PROBLEM_NAME", "YOUR_TEST_DIR_NAME") end

+	Done.
+At this point the CI will run when you push the code.

 # General notes:
     The `runtest.jl` file is part of a Julia package's continuous integration (CI) testing framework.
     It uses Julia's built-in `Test` module to define and execute test sets for "Jexpresso".